DavGal42/python-practice/readme.md

-# There is python exercices
+# There are python exercices